-1. North Central is planning to build a new grain handling facility near Bowdle, South Dakota (Facility).
+- 1. North Central is planning to build a new grain handling facility near Bowdle, South Dakota (Facility).
 The Facility will be located in the assigned electric service territory of FEM.
-Hainy Aff., 1.

-2. North Central is a current customer of FEM, as is North Central's grain handling plant located in Craven, South Dakota.
-Hainy Aff., 2.

-3. MDU's Petition does not allege that the location where the Facility will be located is a location where it was serving a customer as of March 21, 1975.

-4. As a current FEM customer, it is North Central's desire to expand its current business relationship with FEM by having FEM provide electric service to the Facility.
-Hainy Aff., 3.

-5. North Central entered into an agreement for electrical services to the Facility on or about April 13, 2006.
-Hainy Aff., 5.

-6. North Central's clear and stated preference is to have FEM as its electric service provider for the Facility.
+Hainy Aff., 1. - 2.
+North Central is a current customer of FEM, as is North Central's grain handling plant located in Craven, South Dakota.
+Hainy Aff., 2. - 3.
+MDU's Petition does not allege that the location where the Facility will be located is a location where it was serving a customer as of March 21, 1975. - 4.
+As a current FEM customer, it is North Central's desire to expand its current business relationship with FEM by having FEM provide electric service to the Facility.
+Hainy Aff., 3. - 5.
+North Central entered into an agreement for electrical services to the Facility on or about April 13, 2006.
+Hainy Aff., 5. - 6.
+North Central's clear and stated preference is to have FEM as its electric service provider for the Facility.
 North Central's execution of this Electric Service Agreement evidences this preference.
+Hainy Aff., 8. - 7.
+North Central did not petition the Commission for approval of an alternative electric service provider pursuant to SDCL 49-34A-56.
 Hainy Aff., 8.

-7. North Central did not petition the Commission for approval of an alternative electric service provider pursuant to SDCL 49-34A-56.
-Hainy Aff., 8.
 North Central did not file a complaint pursuant to SDCL 49-34A-59 alleging that FEM will not be able to provide adequate electric service to it under SDCL 49-34A-58.

-Based on these Findings of Fact, the Commission concluded that North Central had not requested relief under SDCL 49-34A-56 from its "obligation" to receive electrical service from that SDCL 49-34A-56 does not afford a utility the right or power to compel a customer to take service from such utility outside of its assigned service area.
+Based on these Findings of Fact, the Commission concluded that North Central had not requested relief under SDCL 49-34A-56 from its "obligation" to receive electrical service from FEM, that MDU lacked standing to request relief from this obligation on behalf of North Central and that SDCL 49-34A-56 does not afford a utility the right or power to compel a customer to take service from such utility outside of its assigned service area.
 The Commission accordingly concluded that FEM and North Central were entitled to judgment as a matter of law and that MDU's Petition should be denied.